 Areas of Emphasis

-Business – Students seeking a BIS degree with an emphasis in Business will obtain knowledge in an array of business disciplines.
-While not a degree in business, the BIS degree, emphasizing courses in business and related business professions, seeks to provide students with knowledge and skill sets suitable for a variety of occupations in corporate, non-profit, educational and government settings.
-Students selecting an area of emphasis in business will complete a maximum of 30 semester hours from courses offered by the College of Business and a minimum of 12 semester hours of supporting coursework offered outside the College of Business.
+Business – Students seeking a BIS degree with an emphasis in Business will obtain knowledge from traditional business courses but are expected to take that knowledge and apply it to professions one may find in higher education, the non-profit sector, social and human service agencies or government (e.g., emergency management, criminal justice, business development, tourism).
+Students selecting an area of emphasis in business may complete a maximum of 30 semester hours from courses offered by the College of Business and a minimum of 12 semester hours of supporting coursework offered outside the College of Business.

-Health – Students seeking a BIS degree with an emphasis in Health investigate health-related issues from a number of perspectives – including natural sciences, social sciences, education, and health professions.
-This program is designed to broaden and deepen the understanding of health issues and does not prepare students for any specialized or licensed health profession.
-Some students will find this program an attractive route to preparation for further study in the health professions.
+Health – Students seeking a BIS degree with an emphasis in Health investigate health-related issues from a number of perspectives – including natural sciences, social sciences, education, and traditional health professions.
+This program is designed to broaden one's understanding of health issues.
+It is not designed to prepare students for any specialized or licensed health profession.
+Some students will find this program an attractive route to preparation for further study in the health professions such as Health Care Administration or Public Health Education.
 Students must be aware that courses in this area may require background clearance checks.

 Humanities – Students seeking a BIS degree with an emphasis in Humanities draw from a number of disciplines that study the human condition through literature, history, philosophy and the arts.
 Students gain an understanding of the vast array of topics within these disciplines.
 The degree can satisfy personal interests, prepare one for graduate studies or for work in careers built on a liberal arts base.